aliceyshu/8010_project/README.md

 # Outcomes

-Results of the experiments can be found in result folder
+Results of the experiments can be found in result folder: [link](https://github.com/aliceyshu/8010_project/blob/main/results/summary_results.ipynb)

 # Report